bhatti/saas_rbac/README.md

 	* PrincipalService – this service provides REST APIs for accessing Principals.
     * LicensePolicyService – this service provides REST APIs for accessing license policies.
 	* RoleService – this service provides REST APIs for accessing Roles.
-	* ResourceService – this service provides REST APIs for accessing resources, instances, and limits.
+	* ResourceService – this service provides REST APIs for accessing resources, instances, and quota-limits.
 	* ClaimService – this service provides REST APIs for accessing Claims.
 	* SecurityService – this service provides REST APIs for authorizing claims.